Henry Willson: Hollywood years

 His most prominent client was Rock Hudson, whom he transformed from a clumsy, naive, Chicago-born truck driver named Roy Scherer into one of Hollywood's most popular leading men.
 The two were teamed professionally until 1966.
 In 1955, Confidential magazine threatened to publish an exposé about Hudson's secret gay life, and Willson disclosed information about Rory Calhoun's years in prison and Tab Hunter's arrest at a gay party in 1950 in exchange for the tabloid not printing the Hudson story.
 At his agent's urging, Hudson married Willson's secretary Phyllis Gates in order to put the rumors to rest and maintain a macho image, but the union dissolved after three years.

-In 2017, Tony Tarantino, actor and father of Quentin Tarantino, revealed in an interview that, in 1960, when he was 20 years old, Willson offered him acting opportunities and a "lavish lifestyle" in exchange for sex but he refused and punched Willson in the face, after which, Tarantino claimed, he was fired from the western television series Dick Powell's Zane Grey Theatre and had to use a different stage name to book acting jobs.
+In 2017, actor Tony Tarantino claimed in an interview that, in 1960, when he was 20 years old, Willson offered him acting opportunities and a "lavish lifestyle" in exchange for sex.
+Tarantino, best known as the father of Quentin Tarantino, said that he refused and punched Willson in the face, leading to his firing from the western television series Dick Powell's Zane Grey Theatre and adoption of a new stage name.